SurajApps/SurajApps.github.io/docs/index.md

 - [WhatsApp Web for Tablet](https://github.com/SurajApps/WhatsApp-WebTab)
 - [SysExpose](https://github.com/SurajApps/SysExpose/)

-You can use the  to maintain and preview the content for your website in Markdown files.
+This website contains the installation instructions and links for all products.

 ### WhatsApp Web for Tablet: Installation Instructions

 1. Download the latest release from [here](https://github.com/SurajApps/WhatsApp-WebTab/releases/).